Zman04/group-3-semester-project/README.md

 # Vertical Ball Physics Simulation

 A clean Python 3 physics simulation of a ball falling with realistic vertical motion, including gravity, air resistance, and bouncing.
+The project has been refactored into a modular architecture with separated concerns.

 ## Features

-- **Realistic Physics**: Implements gravity (9.81 m/s²), energy loss on bouncing
-- **Smooth Visualization**: Pygame-based rendering with smooth camera following
-- **Real-time Information**: Displays position, velocity, acceleration, and energy
-- **Interactive Controls**: Reset ball, toggle info display, and quit functionality
-- **Clean Architecture**: Modular design for easy extension and web adaptation
+- **Modular Architecture**: Separated concerns for better maintainability and testing

-## Physics Implementation

-The simulation includes:
-- **Gravity**: Constant downward acceleration
-- **Air Resistance**: Drag force proportional to velocity squared and cross-sectional area
-- **Bouncing**: Energy loss on ground collision with damping factor
-- **Fixed Time Step**: Consistent 60 FPS physics updates for stability
+- **Physics Engine**: Dedicated physics module with proper state management
+- **Rendering System**: Optimized rendering with texture caching
+- **Time Control**: Advanced time management with history and stepping
+- **GUI System**: Improved GUI with proper event handling
+- **Comprehensive Testing**: Unit tests and integration tests
+- **Error Handling**: Robust error handling and logging throughout

 ## Installation